-At the end of an ideal cataract surgery, you'll see clearly.
-To make that happen, you'll have the opportunity to choose the type of lens that sits inside your eye.
+At the end of an ideal cataract surgery, you will see clearly.
+To make that happen, you will have the opportunity to choose the type of lens that sits inside your eye.
 But even with the right lens and the right surgeon, you could struggle with crisp vision after surgery if the surface of your eye is uneven.

 Superficial keratectomy is the surgical removal of the eye's surface tissues.
-It's a quick procedure that's typically complete in a few minutes.
-(Learn more)
+It's a quick procedure that is typically complete in a few minutes.

 What Is the Surgery Like?

 Cataract surgery is the replacement of the lens inside your eye.
 Superficial keratectomy is the removal of layers of tissue on the outside of your eye.
 Since the inside and the outside of your eye work together to give you clear vision, your doctor might choose to perform both procedures either at the same time or close together.

 The American Academy of Ophthalmology says superficial keratectomy is over in 15 to 30 minutes.
 Your doctor will:

 - Sedate you.
 Drops to numb your eyes or general anesthetic to calm your whole body start the process.

 - Loosen.
 Alcohol or another agent helps to separate surface tissues from those that lie beneath.

 - Remove.
 A blade, brush, or laser polishes the cornea's surface.

 - Bandage.
 A contact lens covers the eye as it heals.